brtrick/Labyrinth/README.md

 Play begins with Player 2 selecting a piece for Player 1 to place.
 Once selected, the piece will appear in Player 1's Pieces to Play window.
 Player 1 then plays the piece by clicking a circle on the board.
 Player 1 next selects a piece for Player 2.
 Play continues in this fashion until one player forms a winning row/col/diag of 4 pieces or all the pieces have been played.

 ## AI Modes
 The game has two AI modes, Panda and Wise Owl.
 Panda is a novice player who chooses pieces and selects board spots randomly.
-Wise Owl plays a much smarter game, always making a winning move when available and never selecting a piece that would enable the human opponent to win if it can be avoided.
+Wise Owl plays a much smarter game, always making a winning move when available and never selecting a piece that would enable a human opponent to win if it can be avoided.

 ## Graphics
 Players may rotate the board to get a better view by clicking on the board and moving the mouse: